Donald & Melania Trump Just Received Razzie Nominations

-The Razzies, to those unfamiliar, is an award show that “honours” the worst performances, directors, and films in Hollywood of the previous year.
-First Lady Melania Trump and counsellor to the president Kellyanne Conway were also nominated, both for Worst Supporting Actress as themselves in Fahrenheit 11/9.
+The Razzies, to those unfamiliar, is an award show that “honors” the worst performances, directors, and films in Hollywood of the previous year.
+First Lady Melania Trump and counselor to the president Kellyanne Conway were also nominated, both for Worst Supporting Actress as themselves in Fahrenheit 11/9.

 Advertisement